Social Media Best Practices During a Crisis

 Post cleared information when available.
 There is no need to wait for a formal press release.

-Remember: Depending on the platform, multiple updates can affect who sees your message based on the algorithm the platform uses.
+Remember: Depending on the platform, multiple updates can affect who sees your message based on the social media algorithm.
 Consider updating by commenting on the original post.

 LOGIN